adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 		address: "52 Zoo Lane, ZA1 2AP"
 	};

-*Note: Do not be concerned about having too many files; overly complex namespace hiearchies should be avoided and separate files should be concatenated into one when deployed.*
+*Note: Do not be concerned about having too many files; overly complex namespace hiearchies should be avoided and separate files should be concatenated for production.*